A Model of Equity in Silicon Valley

 - Cultivated district leader commitment to equity in targeted and integrated ways

-- Shifted educators’ perspectives toward an asset-based view of vulnerable students and families
+- Shifted educators’ perspectives toward an asset-based view of students and families situated furthest from opportunity

 - Leveraged flexible implementation and coaching strategies to tailor support to staff capacity.